patternfly/patternfly-react/packages/react-core/src/components/Page/examples/Page.md

 ### Filled page sections

-By default, page sections will not fill available vertical space of a page.
+By default, page sections will not expand to fill in the available vertical space in a page.

 To change this default behavior, pass `isContentFilled` to the `<Page>` component and `isFilled={true}` to any child `<PageSection>` or `<PageGroup>` component that you want to fill the space.
 If multiple components are set to fill, then the available space will be split equally between them.